Skip to content

 Key Takeaway: Units of measure prevent dimension errors.
 Define with [<Measure>] type, annotate with <unit>.
 Generic units use 'u.

-Why It Matters: Units of measure can prevent unit conversion errors like the Mars Climate Orbiter failure (pound-force vs. newtons).
-Physics simulations and engineering calculations use units to eliminate conversion errors, with compiler rejecting invalid operations like adding meters to kilograms.
+Why It Matters: Units of measure can prevent catastrophic unit conversion errors at compile time - the Mars Climate Orbiter failure (pound-force vs. newtons) cost $328 million.
+Physics simulations and engineering calculations use units to eliminate conversion errors, with the compiler rejecting invalid operations like adding meters to kilograms.
+Aerospace, medical device, and financial systems use units of measure to guarantee dimensional consistency throughout calculation chains.

 Example 41: Active Patterns - Single-Case